terraform-aviatrix-modules/terraform-aviatrix-azure-spoke/README.md

 :--- | :---
 name | avx-\<name\>-spoke
-region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET account | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to.
+region | AWS region to deploy this VNET in cidr | What ip CIDR to use for this VNET (Not required when use_existing_vnet is true) account | The account name as known by the Aviatrix controller transit_gw | The name of the transit gateway we want to attach this spoke to.
 Not required when attached is set to false.